Strategy “Mobility for tomorrow”

 (2) We are an Automotive and Industrial supplier.

 The Schaeffler Group is an automotive and an industrial supplier.
-The two divisions are united by the Schaeffler Group's worldwide manufacturing excellence and global platform of production facilities combined with economies of scale in purchasing materials and commodities.
-In addition, Schaeffler’s global research network facilitates cross-divisional technological innovations.
+The two divisions are united by the Schaeffler Group’s worldwide manufacturing excellence and global platform of production facilities combined with economies of scale in purchasing materials and commodities.
+In addition, the Schaeffler Group’s global research network facilitates cross-divisional technological innovations.
 Diversification across divisions will continue to generate synergies and promote the transfer of know-how in the future.

 (3) We are a global company with a local presence throughout the world.

-With its approx. 170 locations worldwide, 74 production facilities, 18 research and development centers and a tight-knit sales and service network, Schaeffler ensures that the customer always finds it close at hand.
+With its approximately 170 locations worldwide, 73 production facilities, 20 research and development centers and a tight-knit sales and service network, the Schaeffler Group ensures that the customer always finds it close at hand.
 For only those who recognize and understand the challenges confronting their customers can develop tailored solutions.
 And only those who maintain a local presence are able to respond quickly.

 (4) We produce components and systems.